All Episodes

 But we are going to finally, as President Trump said, rid the stench of Mitch out of Kentucky once and for all.

-And we're going to do it right here with you guys on election day.
+And we're going to do it right here with you guys on Election Day.

 So thank you so much, Steve, for having me on.

-People are fascinated by this race, fascinated by you.
+Anytime you get an open invitation, people are fascinated by this race, fascinated by you.

 They understand you've got a tough hill to climb.